The Science Behind Falling in Love

 Unfortunately, these same hormones that make us feel amazing can also make us feel incredibly low.
 There can always be too much of a good thing, and this applies to Dopamine and Oxytocin.
 Dopamine runs the reward pathways in our brain and we need it in moderate amounts to enjoy our lives.
 Too much, however, can cause us to become addicted and emotionally dependent on our partners.
 When it comes to oxytocin, too much can actually cause us to feel closer to the people we love and more alienated from those who we find to be unlike us.

-Perhaps this is why it's so important to maintain separate lives to a certain extent, so that your hormones stay in check and you both keep your sanity.
-So - as they say - everything in moderation ;)
+Perhaps this is why it's so important to maintain individual interests and goals to a certain extent, so that your hormones stay in check and you both keep your sanity.